+Volleyball tryout tips to get attention and impress the coach.
 Do you know what you need to do to make the team?
-The following volleyball tryout tips will help prepare you for school tryouts.
+The following tips will help you prepare to beat out your competition and become successful at school volleyball.

 Get really good at something.
 Obviously, it's best to be good at all positions.
 But if you aren't good at all skills, you really need to be great at least 1 or 2.